Ministry Description – Shepherd

 maintains a private record of the visit; and

-§ with the person’s permission advise the Incumbent of problems or if a visit by clergy is required or when the person is in hospital.
+§ with the person’s permission advise the Incumbent of problems , if a visit by clergy is required or when the person is in hospital.

 The Shepherd is accountable to the Pastor.

 The Shepherds will meet three times a year, or more as requested for the purposes of training and supervision.

 The appointment as a Shepherd may be discontinued by the Incumbent and Church Wardens for not carrying out the responsibilities and duties of a Shepherd or inappropriate behaviour with a parishioner.